sadaqabdo/automate-pdf-generation/README.md

 This repository contains the source code for the [Automate Generation of Documents], instead of writing them manually, and each time we change the name of the destinataire, we automatically change the name of the destinataire in the document, by using a template.

+Note: This is a just example of applying it to job application letters, but you can use it for any document you want to generate.

 We utilise:
 - the [Jinja2] template engine to generate the documents
 - PDFKit to convert the HTML to PDF